 In Grand Theft Auto IV, the game's Final Bossesare hardly any tougher than any of the other random Mooks you've been killing.
 They have slightly more health thanks to body armor, but other than that, they're no tougher, and will likely go down quickly.

-Half-Life 2 is all about fighting back against an oppressive regime, taking the fight to them, killing their Big Brother-like figure and destroying their main stronghold.
+Half-Life 2 is all about fighting back against an oppressive regime, taking the fight to them, killing their figurehead and destroying their main stronghold.
 Episode One is all about how severely damaging a colossal alien structure powered by an exotic, dangerous substance has destructively explosive consequences.
 Episode Two is all about how losing one leader and one stronghold is a mere inconvenience to an interdimensional empire, and that a counterattack would be swift and terrible.

 In Halo: Reach most of the deaths of Noble Team count as this.
 Jorge blows up a Covenant super-carrier, and Carter crashing a dropship into a Scarab.
 Both of these have little effect on the overall Covenant war machine, they still keep coming.
 Emile takes down one Elite, and is then quickly killed by one behind him.
 Kat is a genius Super Soldier in high-powered armor, but if her shields are down and she's not paying attention to her surroundings she can be shot in the head and killed like anybody else.
 Noble 6 is finally overwhelmed by the endless Covenant forces, and makes a Last Standtaking as many Covenant with him/her as (s)he can.